 - Transformers Animated: After discovering that she's a pseudo-Transformer, Sari Sumdac uses her Allspark-enhanced security key on herself to see if she can upgrade herself.
 She succeeds, converting almost instantly from a girl of approximately 8 years old, to a much taller teenager.

 - Prince Adam's transformation sequence to He-Man in He-Man and the Masters of the Universe (2002) is this.
 Adam is a slender teenage prince, while He-Man is as badass and big as ever.
+This doesn't work with the original series where Prince Adam and He-Man's looks were exactly the same.

 - Numbuh Two in Codename: Kids Next Door uses his technology to turn himself into a teenager, and ends up in love with Cree.
 Unfortunately, the transformation is only temporary, and when Cree finds out, she is disgusted that she was on a date with a kid.